anegg0/gr0wing-hugo/content/posts/2013-04-14-why-you-should-throw-your-higher-self-in-the-trashcan-2.md

 Wrong.
 Ask a regular person to pet a cat they don&#8217;t know.

 You should take a piece of paper and write down 10 things people always praise you for.
-Then you should wonder: &#8220;does everybody have these skills?&#8221;
+Then you should wonder: "does everybody have these skills?"

 Probably not.